anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # History of Changes [RFC Editor: please delete] {#app_history}

 Proof of Concept Code available

+From IETF draft 20 -> IETF draft 21:

+* addressed remaining issues from telechat
+  * RetryAfter response to be always provided in case of 503 Service unavailable response

 From IETF draft 19 -> IETF draft 20: